aa-dank/app_script_review_sender/README.md

 1. **Defining Templates:**
    - Templates are stored in a sheet named `distribution_templates`
    - Each template row has the same columns as the `distributions_to_send` sheet
-   - The `template_label` column serves as a unique identifier for the template
+   - The `distribution_template_label` column serves as a unique identifier for the template

 2. **Using Templates:**
-   - In the `distributions_to_send` sheet, set the `template_label` column to the label of your desired template
+   - In the `distributions_to_send` sheet, set the `distribution_template_label` column to the label of your desired template
    - When processing, the system will automatically fill in any empty fields with values from the template
    - Fields that already have values in the row will not be overwritten by template values
    - If a specified template doesn't exist, the system will throw an error and skip that row